CIS-566-Fall-2021/final-project/README.md

 | Tinge Wings with Body Color | on | Let some of the body color seep into the wings |
 | Color Coverage | 0.9 | Amount of black in the tail |

+# Milestone Upates

+We have a different file with the milestone updates includign for the final upload as well as a video demo of the tool